You may be familiar with the proverb ‘You can lead a horse to water, but you can’t make it drink.’

 If you’re an agency trying to land SEO clients, showing the lead how Google can’t crawl or index one of their primary pages can be a very effective strategy.

-Tools such as Screaming Frog or the site audit features of Ahrefs and SEMRush make detecting most of these crawling and indexing issues simple.
+Tools such as Screaming Frog or the site audit feature of Ahrefs make detecting most of these crawling and indexing issues simple and free.
 Get it done.
 You have no excuse!